rogep/is-none/README.md

 * Python **3.13+**
 * Platform-independent
-* No reliance on implementation-specific behavior
+* No reliance on implementation-specific behaviour

 ---